WizardOfMenlo/wizardofmenlo.github.io/content/lattices/towards-asymptotic-and-concrete-efficiency.md

 We inherit many of the drawbacks of [WW23][^WeeWu], namely:
 - The size of the proving key is quadratic in $d$.
 - We could not reduce powerBASIS (or original BASIS) to standard assumptions.
+- We require a trusted setup.

-Furthermore, we have our own drawbacks:
+Furthermore, we our evaluations proof come with their own drawbacks:
-- The concrete proof sizes are rather larges.
+- The concrete proof sizes are rather large.
 - We could not achieve a fully polylogarithmic protocol with negligible soundness error.

 We are confident that these drawbacks can be overcome in future work (wink 😉).